unioslo/harborapi/docs/usage/responselog.md

 # Response log

 The `HarborAsyncClient` keeps track of all responses it receives in a response log.
-This is a [`ResponseLog`][harborapi.client.ResponseLog] object, which contains a list of [`ResponseLogEntry`][harborapi.client.ResponseLogEntry] objects, and can be accessed via the [`response_log`][harborapi.client.HarborAsyncClient.response_log] attribute of the client.
+This is a [`ResponseLog`][harborapi.responselog.ResponseLog] object, which contains a list of [`ResponseLogEntry`][harborapi.responselog.ResponseLogEntry] objects, and can be accessed via the [`response_log`][harborapi.client.HarborAsyncClient.response_log] attribute of the client.
 Each entry contains the request URL, the request method, the response status code, the response duration, and the size of the response body.